 During your covered hospital stay, you will be given a written notice called An Important Message from Medicare about Your Rights.
 Everyone with Medicare gets a copy of this notice whenever they are admitted to a hospital.
 Someone at the hospital (for example, a caseworker or nurse) must give it to you within two days after you are admitted.
 If you do not get the notice, ask any hospital employee for it.
-If you need help, please call Customer Care.
-(Phone numbers for Customer Care are located in Chapter 2, Section 1 of this booklet.)
+If you need help, please call Member Services (phone numbers are printed on the back cover of this booklet).
 You can also call 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users should call 1-877-486-2048.

 - 1. Read this notice carefully and ask questions if you don't understand it.
 It tells you about your rights as a hospital patient, including: - Your right to receive Medicare-covered services during and after your hospital stay, as ordered by your doctor.
-This includes the right to know what these services are, who will pay for them, and where you can get them. - Your right to be involved in any decisions about your hospital stay, and your right to know who will pay for it. - Where to report any concerns you have about quality of your hospital care. - Your right to appeal your discharge decision if you think you are being discharged from the hospital too soon.
+This includes the right to know what these services are, who will pay for them, and where you can get them.